-As discussed, the company is an intermediate holding company within a Group whose principal business activity is the exploitation of the commercial rights to the Championship.
-The company plays no direct role in that activity, and its only ongoing material transactions relate to interest charges in respect of loan receivables and payables with other Group companies and another Liberty subsidiary, and the treatment of a significant deferred tax balance.
+As discussed, the company is an intermediate holding company, and its indirectly held subsidiaries include Delta Topco, the parent company of the Group whose principal business activity is the exploitation of the commercial rights to the Championship.
+The company plays no direct role in that activity, and its only ongoing material transactions relate to interest charges in respect of two Eurobonds in the form of loan payables to its fellow Liberty subsidiary, Liberty GR Cayman Finance Company II.